Vertigo: Understanding the Causes of Balance Dysregulation

 For many people, vertigo stems from the nervous system’s struggle to regulate blood flow.

 This is especially common in conditions like POTS, where the body has trouble managing heart rate and blood pressure.
-(Johnson et al., 2022 PubMed)
+(Zhao S, Tran VH., 2023 PubMed)

 When you stand up, your autonomic nervous system should instantly adjust your blood pressure to keep oxygen flowing to your brain.